-Stakeholder Advisory Committees (SACs) will play a key role in development of the Region Plans.
-The SACs will meet on a regular basis and collaborate with County staff to prepare Goals and Actions, and make recommendations for any proposed zoning changes.
-It is important that the SACs be broadly representative of the Region, but also small enough that they can discuss issues in a meaningful way.
-As needed, additional local representatives may be invited to the SAC meetings to provide perspective on topics where they have special expertise.
-SAC meetings will be open to the public, and a schedule will be posted in advance.
-Agendas and meetings notes will be made available for public review and comment.
+Advisory Committees will play a key role in development of the Region Plans.
+The Advisory Committees will meet on a regular basis and collaborate with County staff to prepare Goals and Actions, and make recommendations for any proposed zoning changes.
+It is important that the Advisory Committees be broadly representative of the Region, but also small enough that they can discuss issues in a meaningful way.
+As needed, additional local representatives may be invited to the Advisory Committee meetings to provide perspective on topics where they have special expertise.
+Advisory Committee meetings will be open to the public.
+Agendas and meetings notes will be made available for public review.